 For decades Teotitlán has been known for its handwoven rugs, but the women were being exploited and forced to sell their rugs through middlemen who wouldn’t pay enough for the weavers to breakeven.
 The women gathered a small group of weavers to find a way to break free from the middlemen and they heard about a government grant for rural farming women, which after a trek of 20 miles to Oaxaca, they managed to get.
 The grant meant that they could buy their own wool and sell rugs directly from their home.

-Pastora and the cooperative have achieved something fantastic by creating a cooperative that has given them economic independence, effected social change and created opportunities for generations ahead.
+Pastora and the cooperative have achieved something fantastic by creating a cooperative that has given them economic independence, affected social change and created opportunities for generations ahead.